Forge

 | Data Science Discovery | UC Berkeley | Credit-bearing, always-on clinic at scale (~250 projects and 900+ students a year) | Same data-only scope; not a general build clinic |

-| Hack4Impact · Cal Blueprint | Penn · Berkeley | Students ship real, deployed software for non-profits ("deploy, not demo") | Non-profit-scoped; student-org, not a centre with supervision + progression |
+| Hack4Impact · Cal Blueprint | Penn · Berkeley | Students ship real, deployed software for non-profits ("deploy, not demo") | Non-profit-scoped; student-org, not a center with supervision + progression |

 | Consulting on real SME projects (the closest local model) | |||

-| Asian Enterprise Institute · SME Consulting Programme | SMU-UOB | Undergraduate teams take on real SME projects under external industry mentors (subsidised) | Students advise (reports, recommendations), they do not build or deploy; project-based, and they do not run the centre |
+| Asian Enterprise Institute · SME Consulting Program | UOB-SMU | Undergraduate teams take on real SME projects under external industry mentors (subsidized) | Students advise (reports, recommendations), they do not build or deploy; project-based, and they do not run the center |

 | Entry test & verifiable record | |||